phfaist/bibolamazi/README.md

 distribution, it's most probably in your distribution packages.
 Note you only need PyQt4 to run the graphical user interface: the command-line version will happily run without.

-Note that these requirements are NOT necessary if you use a precompiled binary release (https://github.com/phfaist/bibolamazi/releases).
+Note that these requirements are NOT necessary if you use a [precompiled binary release](https://github.com/phfaist/bibolamazi/releases).
 The requirements (and following instructions) apply to downloading and running bibolamazi from source, which for example is required if you want to use the command-line version.

-* To install bibolamazi, simply clone this repository on your computer, or download it as a ZIP file and uncompress it somewhere (cloning is preferred, as it makes updating much easier with `git pull`).
+* First, clone this repository on your computer, or download it as a ZIP file and uncompress it somewhere (cloning is preferred, as it makes updating much easier with `git pull`).